craze/CrazeBot/README.md

     * mode [(0/owner),(1/mod),(2,everyone),(-1, "Admin mode")] - Sets the minimum access to use any bot commands.
 Options are either owner, mod, everyone, or "Admin mode".
 Specifying no argument will display current setting.
 Also see !modchan
     * chatlogging - Enables logging of chat conversations.
 Logs are stored at [http://btx.me/ackbot](http://btx.me/ackbot) and are publicly visible
     * commerciallength [30/60/90/120/150/180] - Lenth of commercials to run with
-    * filterme - Toggle /me block filter.
+    * filterme - Toggle /me block filter
+    * enablewarning - Enabled a lesser timeout for first offensive of a filter (10 second timeout)
+    * timeoutduration - Sets the duration for filter offenses (after warning if enabled)

   * !regular add/delete/list [name] - Owner - Adds a "regular".
 Regulars don't need permission to post links